 First, under "Items to Buy", you will see the service that you are purchasing.
 If you want to purchase more than one instance of this service, click in the box labelled "Quantity" and type in the number that you want.
 Then click Update.
 Or, if you don't want this service after all, click Remove below it.

 If you don't have an account on the main Angie's List website, you may be asked to purchase an annual basic membership.
 If you don't want to, click the check box under "Quantity" to unmark it.
-(Note that if you don't have an Angie's List membership, you won't get the discount on the service, and will have to pay full price for it.)
-If you do, be sure to click the check box underneath it to say that you agree to the terms of being a member of Angie's List.
+(Note that if you don't have a membership, you won't get the discount on the service, and will have to pay full price for it.)
+If you do, be sure to click the check box underneath it to say that you agree to the terms of being a member.

 Also, if you have a promotional code from Angie's List (such as if you got a discount by signing up for a Plus-tier or Premium-tier account), click in the box labelled "Promo Code" and type it in.
 Then click Apply.